DanBuchan/Networked_USB_Mass_Storage/README.md

 #### Set to boot to non-graphical mode

-You'll not need to connect the pi to a display and the pi will boot WAY FASTE if you turn off the GUI/Desktop.
+You'll not need to connect the pi to a display and the pi will boot WAY FASTER if you turn off the GUI/Desktop.
 You can set it to boot to non-graphical.
 Boot the pi and in a terminal (maybe even via ssh as above) type:

 ``` bash
 sudo raspi-config